vt-middleware/cryptacular/README.md

-# Cryptosis: Encryption Tools for Java

-Cryptosis provides a set of lightweight utilities around the Bouncy Castle cryptography library for Java.
-The library strives to make common encryption operations simple and secure by providing sensible defaults and adhering to best practices recommended by US standards and Internet RFCs.
+# Cryptacular

+The spectacular complement to the Bouncy Castle crypto API for Java.

+Cryptacular in a nutshell:

+* Utilities to perform common crypto operations (hash, encrypt, encode).
+* Stateful, thread-safe bean components.
+* Components to facilitate strict adherence to standards.
+* Comprehensive documentation and examples.